Md-Asifullah/Md-Asifullah/README.md

 ## Highlights

-- Built and enhanced CRM modules with **Vue.js, TypeScript, Vuetify, and REST APIs**, collaborating closely with backend engineer to ensure reliable, performant integrations.
+- Built and enhanced CRM, eCommerce, and CMS modules using Vue.js, React, Next.js, TypeScript, Vuetify, and REST APIs, collaborating closely with backend engineers to deliver reliable, performant integrations.
 - Delivered **360+ freelance projects** across industries, aligning brand, usability, and technical constraints to ship production-ready assets and interfaces.
 - Designed and implemented a **healthcare chatbot prototype** as part of my Master’s research, exploring AI-assisted workflows and conversational UX.